talkable/talkable-docs/_sources/advanced_features/converting_into_localization.rst.txt

       <input name="email_subject" type="text" class="textfield" value="{{ 'friend_share_email_subject' | localize: 'Your friend [[ advocate_info.first_name ]] [[ advocate_info.last_name ]] gave you [[ friend_incentive.description ]]' | replace: '   ', ' ' | replace: '  ', ' ' }}" />

-    This code creates new Localization named "Friend share email subject" that you are able to change on the Advocate Share Page.
+    This code creates new Localization named "Friend share email subject" that you are able to change on the Advocate Signup/Share Page.

   2. Navigate to Friend Share email → Extra fields to see Email Subject field: